101 Cooking For Two

 Pro Tips

-- I suggest ¾ to 1-inch thick pork chops for this recipe.
-Bone-in or boneless either one is fine.
+1. I suggest ยพ to 1-inch thick pork chops for this recipe.
+Bone-in or boneless, either one is fine.

-- Pork chips can have a large rim of fat.
-If it is thick, trim it down to ¼ inch.
-Also, slicing through the fat every inch or so helps prevent the cupping of the chop.
+2. Pork chips can have a large rim of fat.
+If it is thick, trim it down to ยผ inch.
+Also, slicing through the fat about every inch helps prevent the chop's cupping.

-- I normally do not use a lid for this recipe but if you are having a hard time getting the final internal temperature you want, use a lid.
+3. I usually do not use a lid for this recipe, but if you have difficulty getting the final internal temperature you want, use a lid.

-- The minimum safe internal temperature is 145° with a three-minute rest.
+4. The minimum safe internal temperature is 145ยฐ with a three-minute rest.

 To adjust the recipe size: